Strong Bones: 5 Foods to Strengthen Your Bones

 If you don’t have the time or energy to make your own broth, there are many commercial bone broths available.
 Premade bone broth comes in both liquid and powdered forms.
 My favorite brand of liquid premade bone broth is Kettle & Fire (here) which I have found to be the very best on the market.

 Additionally, Kettle and Fire uses a slow simmering process to help extract the maximal amount of minerals and collagen from the bones.
-My family loves the flavor of their bone broth and we use it on a regular basis.
+My family loves the flavor of their bone broth and we use it regularly.
 In fact, Kettle and Fire was the first “food” we introduced to our little daughter Joyful when my wife was unable to produce enough breast milk to meet her needs.
 You can use this link here to get 20% off and free shipping on Kettle & Fire broth.

 5. Sea Vegetables

 Sea vegetables are the ocean’s superfood providing us an abundance of nutrients and minerals.
-Some of the most readily available nutrients contained in sea vegetables like seaweeds, also called marine algae, are iodine, folate, selenium, magnesium, calcium, beta-carotene, choline, niacin, iron and vitamin K. (10)
+Some of the most readily available nutrients contained in sea vegetables like seaweeds, also called marine algae, are iodine, folate, selenium, magnesium, calcium, beta-carotene, choline, niacin, iron, and vitamin K. (10)

-Sea vegetables also help to buffer the bloodstreams pH which is critical to aiding in the maintenance of proper bone density and the development of strong bones.
+Sea vegetables also help to buffer the bloodstream’s pH which is critical to aiding in the maintenance of proper bone density and the development of strong bones.
 Here are some of the top sea vegetables you can add to your diet:

-• Kelp
+- Kelp

-• Nori (commonly found as wraps for sushi)
+- Nori (commonly found as wraps for sushi)

-• Dulse
+- Dulse

-• Irish Moss
+- Irish Moss

-• Sea Palm
+- Sea Palm

 Vitamin D Absorption from the Sun

 The strength of your bones is primarily a reflection of the diet you consume.
 However, other lifestyle factors also contribute to bone health.
-The dangers of the sun have caused many people to avoid sun exposure or slather on toxic sunscreen to reflect not only the sun’s rays but also prevent our body from absorbing natural vitamin D.
+The dangers of the sun have caused many people to avoid sun exposure or slather on toxic sunscreen to reflect not only the sun’s rays but also prevent our bodies from absorbing natural vitamin D.

 Healthy bone structure is dependent on vitamin D and the energy that stimulates our cells.
 This nutrient which is critical to hormone production is much more dangerous to avoid than to be out in the sun.
 Consider boosting your vitamin D levels with a supplement containing 5,000 to 10,000 IU daily.